AntarleenChand05/Operators_cpp/README.md

 Conclusion: The grade calculator worked as expected and assigned the correct grade.
 This experiment showed how we can combine arithmetic and conditionals for real-world logic like grading systems.

-✅ Experiment 3C: Quadrant Identifier
+"✅ Experiment 3C: Quadrant Identifier"
 Aim: To write a C++ program that identifies the quadrant of a point (x, y), or checks if it's on an axis or the origin.

 Theory: In a 2D plane: